MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 ## Step 10: Delete the user’s personal data in instances of CDS for Apps
 Certain PowerApps licenses, including the PowerApps Community Plan, give the ability for users within your organization to create instances of CDS for Apps and to create and build apps on CDS for Apps.
 The PowerApps Community Plan is a free license that allows users to try out CDS for Apps in an individual environment.
 See the PowerApps pricing page for which capabilities are included in each PowerApps license.

-Please see [Executing DSRs against customer data in CDS for Apps](https://go.microsoft.com/fwlink/?linkid=872251) for guidance on how to respond to DSRs for users who use CDS for Apps.
+For guidance on how to respond to DSRs for users who use CDS for Apps, see [Responding to Data Subject Rights (DSR) requests for Common Data Service for Apps customer data](common-data-service-gdpr-dsr-guide.md).

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a PowerApps user.